yhwang/mcp-tool-server-redis/README.md

 ## Interact with MCP server

+### Option 1: streamable HTTP client from the typescript-sdk
 You can interact with the MCP server using the simple streamable HTTP client from the MCP typescript-sdk repo: https://github.com/modelcontextprotocol/typescript-sdk.git